Documentation

 // Create a classification program

-const classifier = new AxGen(`text -> category:class "positive, negative, neutral"`)
+'text:string -> category:class "positive, negative, neutral"',

 // Load demos generated from either Bootstrap or MiPRO tuning

-const savedDemos = JSON.parse(fs.readFileSync('classification-demos.json', 'utf8'))
+const savedDemos = JSON.parse(

 // Now the classifier has learned from examples and performs better

-const result = await classifier.forward(ai, {
+const result = await classifier.forward(llm, {

-text: "This product exceeded my expectations!"
+text: "This product exceeded my expectations!",

-console.log(result.category) // More accurate classification
+console.log(result.category); // More accurate classification

 Key Benefits of Using Demos